RBAC and Service Accounts in Kubernetes

 Application Service Account

-# apps/archives-api/serviceaccount.yaml
+# apps/myapp-api/serviceaccount.yaml

 apiVersion: v1